Finding yourself in a dangerous situation where the brakes aren't working is not something you want to happen.

 DRIVE WITH CONFIDENCE, KNOWING THAT YOUR BRAKES ARE READY TO DO THEIR JOB

-If you notice unusual behaviour: the steering wheel is vibrating when you step on the brake, or the brake pedal is harder or softer to press than usual, go to your First Stop workshop.
+If you notice unusual behaviour: the steering wheel is vibrating when you step on the brake, or the brake pedal is harder or softer to press than usual, go to your local First Stop store.
 Also if the brakes fail to respond at once, or need a longer braking distance to stop the car completely.

 - This is a basic factor for vehicle safety